Entry rules in response to coronavirus

 Testing on arrival

-There is no requirement to test on arrival.
+There is no requirement to test for COVID-19 on arrival.

 There is no requirement to quarantine on arrival.
-However those who test positive for COVID-19 when in Bahrain are required to self-isolate at home or at their hotel for 7 days (if fully vaccinated) or 10 days (if unvaccinated) from the date of infection.
-The self-isolation period can be concluded earlier by receiving a negative PCR result from a private hospital.
+However those who test positive for COVID-19 when in Bahrain are required to self-isolate at home or at their hotel as per the advice of the authorities.
 If necessary, COVID-19 health treatment will be given free of charge.

 Regular entry requirements